bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter3-3-1.md

 If you the first time hear about Yocto, recommend use the first way

+Attention: building Yocto does not use previous toolchain, please open newtab for shell or new terminal window.

 ## MYS-6ULX support full Yocto package

 Extract Yocto source package, and extract the Yocto-downloads.tar.xz into Yocto source direcotry.The Yocto-downloads.tar.xz includes all packages when building MYS-6ULX from Yocto.